Prompt Library · 36 prompts

 Task: [describe exactly what the script should do]

-Input: [what it receives, e.g. "an HTTP POST with JSON"]
+Input: [what does it take, e.g., "an HTTP POST with JSON"]

-Output: [what it returns, e.g. "a JSON response"]
+Output: [what does it return, e.g., "a JSON response"]

-Authentication: [e.g. "API key in header", "none"]
+Authentication: [e.g., "API key in header", "none"]

-Edge cases: [e.g. "handle missing fields", "rate limiting"]
+Edge cases: [e.g., "handle missing fields", "rate limiting"]

 Write a complete Worker script with: